 Will it Hurt

-Elsa uses top of the line topical anesthetics to numb the area.
-For the Scalp Micropigmentation she uses an icing technique for retention reasons.
+We use top of the line topical anesthetics to numb the area.
 For all procedures you may experience a little discomfort here and there, however if you read the reviews clients are often impressed with how little pain they experienced, if any.

 Difference Between a Medical & Cosmetic Tattoo?